State of Play (film): Filming

-A key scene in which a character is struck by a train takes place on the Washington Metro.
+A pivotal scene in which a character is struck by a train occurs on the Washington Metro.
 Filming for the scene took place at the Rosslyn Metro station in Virginia.
-The Rosslyn station was chosen because it was the only station in the Metro system to have a long escalator leading to a platform, with trains passing at the same times on upper and lower levels.
+The Rosslyn station was chosen because it was the only station in the Metro system with a long escalator leading to a platform, with trains passing simultaneously on upper and lower levels.
 Filming also took place at night aboard two railcars at the Forest Glen Metro station in Maryland.

 Permission to film at the stations was granted after the script was vetted by the Metro's media relations office, which is notoriously discriminating about which productions it allows to film on the Metro.
 After the deaths of three Metro employees in 2006, the office was reluctant to allow filming of the scene, but because the script did not explicitly show a death, the office assented.
 Scenes on the Metro had to meet strict standards for logistics and safety.
 The portrayal of anything illegal in the system was not allowed, nor was showing characters eating, drinking, jumping over fare gates, or running on the tracks.
-The production also had to agree to film scenes at the busy Rosslyn station at times when the system was least busy: late at night and after rush hour.
-Producer E. Bennett Walsh said that the production chose not to shoot on the less restrictive Baltimore subway, which has substituted for Washington, DC in other films that have come up against the Metro's rules.
+The production also had to agree to film scenes at the busy Rosslyn station when the system was least busy: late at night and after rush hour.
+Producer E. Bennett Walsh said that the production chose not to shoot on the less restrictive Baltimore subway, which has substituted for Washington, D.C., in other films that have come up against the Metro's rules.
 He said, "To shoot any other subway, you would know you're not in Washington."

 Scenes were filmed at the Watergate complex, for which the production was granted permission to use the roof of a George Washington University campus building.
 Scenes were also filmed in the morgue of the St. Mary Medical Center in Long Beach, California.
-Washington, DC police officer Quintin Peterson was employed as a consultant on the film.
-Peterson, who has acted as a script consultant and technical adviser on numerous productions in the city, helped the production to accurately depict the city's police force.
+Washington, D.C. police officer Quintin Peterson was employed as a consultant on the film.
+Peterson, who has acted as a script consultant and technical adviser on numerous productions in the city, helped the production to depict the city's police force accurately.

-Filming took place on the steps of the Scottish Rite Freemasonry temple in Washington, DC.
+Filming took place on the steps of the Scottish Rite Freemasonry temple in Washington, D.C..
 Maryland's Montgomery Blair High School provided a marching band for the background.
 They were joined by players from the school's production of the Beauty and the Beast musical and students from Paint Branch High School's Winter guard to act as color guard for the scene.
-Macdonald's aim was to recreate a famous 1970s Canadian photograph, which depicts rifle-twirling majorettes, in order to emphasize militaristic themes and to comment upon the place of guns in American society.
-The aesthetic also appealed to Macdonald: "it's just very colorful and beautiful and very American—like a piece of anthropology in America."
+Macdonald aimed to recreate a famous 1970s Canadian photograph, which depicts rifle-twirling majorettes, to emphasize militaristic themes and to comment upon the place of guns in American society.
+The aesthetic also appealed to Macdonald: "It's just very colorful and beautiful and very American—like a piece of anthropology in America."